 - Quality content always ranks highly so make sure what you provide your site visitors is interesting and engaging.
-Keep it fresh too, that means updating regularly, so maintaining a blog on your website will make this easy.
+Keep it fresh too, that means updating regularly, this can be maintained through a blog

-- Create cornerstone SEO pages by merging multiple pages that relate to similar keywords – otherwise Google won’t know how to rank them and you won’t feature high on search results.
+- Create cornerstone SEO pages by merging multiple pages that relate to similar keywords – otherwise you risk confusing Google on what should be the ranking URL leading to fluctuations and you won’t feature high on search results.

-- Optimising your website for mobile will increase the opportunity you have to be seen by travellers and enable you to accept mobile bookings for guests who plan their travel on the run.
+- Optimising your website for mobile will increase the opportunity you have to be seen by travellers and enable you to accept mobile bookings for guests who plan their travel on the go.

 - Partner with other local sites to increase your inbound links.
 The more the better, both for traffic and search engine ranking.